Integralist/integralist.co.uk/content/posts/python-management.md

 What generates the `.python-version` file is the latter point.

-## Setting Up Virtual Environments
+## Virtual Environments for multiple Pythons

 To setup virtual environments with Python is actually very simple (see [next section](#only-virtual-environments)), but not compatible when using an external build tool such as `pyenv` because of where `pyenv` installs Python binaries and how it switches between versions.